LucaOttvn/NeatPad/README.md

 This page is a separate one because it gotta be included in the reset-password email as a link

 ### API folder
-These are pieces of logic that use server side methods that cannot be used in the client components
+These are pieces of logic that use server side methods that cannot be instantiated in the client components

 ### Side effects for DOM signals
 Some of the signals defined in `signals.ts` file have side effects that directly interact with the DOM.
 One example of this is the `selectedModal` signal where a [GSAP](https://gsap.com) animation is triggered.